 Don't stay silent – tell us what has happened

 Quality condoms at super prices.

 The Swiss AIDS Federation focuses its prevention activities on target group-specific measures for men who have sex with men, migrants and male and female sex workers.

 “Should I get tested after unprotected sex?”

-The condom splits.
+The condom split.
 Is that bad?
 How will I realize I have AIDS?
 Is a small wound on a finger dangerous if I am fingering a woman?

-People with HIV/AIDS and their families, counsellors, employers, doctors and other interested parties can contact the advice service of th Swiss AIDS Federation by phone or in writing with any legal questions directly related to HIV/AIDS.
+People with HIV/AIDS and their families, counsellors, employers, doctors and other interested parties can contact the legal advice from the Swiss AIDS Federation by phone or in writing with any legal questions directly related to HIV/AIDS.